Pennsylvania Route 72: Lancaster County

 Northbound PA 72 begins at an intersection with northbound US 222/PA 272 in the city of Lancaster in Lancaster County, heading north on South Queen Street, which carries two lanes of one-way traffic northbound.
-The road passes through urban areas of rowhomes and businesses before it reaches the commercial downtown of Lancaster.
+The road passes through urban areas of rowhouses and businesses before it reaches the commercial downtown of Lancaster.
 The route passes to the west of the Lancaster County Convention Center before it intersects King Street, which carries eastbound PA 462, at Penn Square, where the Soldiers and Sailors Monument is located.
 Northbound PA 72 continues through the downtown area along North Queen Street, crossing eastbound PA 23 at Chestnut Street and westbound PA 23/PA 462 at Walnut Street; the road passes west of the Queen Street Station serving RRTA buses between Chestnut and Walnut streets.
-The road leaves downtown Lancaster and continues through urban areas of homes and commercial establishments, passing to the west of Lancaster General Hospital.
+The road leaves downtown Lancaster and continues through urban areas of homes and commercial establishments, passing to the west of Lancaster General Hospital between James Street and Frederick Street.
 The route crosses into Manheim Township at the Liberty Street intersection and comes to an intersection with southbound US 222/PA 272 at McGovern Avenue to the south of the Lancaster station along Amtrak's Keystone Corridor railroad line.
 At this point, the northbound direction of PA 72 turns west to run concurrent with southbound US 222/PA 272 on McGovern Avenue, forming the border between Manheim Township to the south and a part of the city of Lancaster to the north.
 McGovern Avenue is a three-lane road with two westbound lanes that carry southbound US 222/PA 272/northbound PA 72 and one eastbound lane.